 Your insolvency practitioner will follow a strict code of conduct and ensure that the arrangement you agree is fair to the people you owe money to and that you can make payments into the plan for the term of the IVA.

 - Be completely free – If you arrange an IVA through IVA Advice, you will not pay any upfront fees for an Individual Voluntary Arrangement.
 Ever.

 - Be highly reviewed – The best indicator of how a company will perform is based on what their customers say about them.
-If the debt advice they have been providing is rated highly rated, this will usually mean future experiences with that company will also be high quality.
+The best IVA companies are highly rated, this will usually mean future experiences with that company will also be high quality.
 If a company has negative reviews, or even a lack of positive reviews – we will not use them.
 Independent reviews must be visible on an established review website, such as Google or Trustpilot.

 - Offer the lowest monthly payments – Some IVA companies start their minimum payments at levels which are unaffordable for people that are struggling with debt, this includes some debt charities and debt management companies.
 It is important that the IVA’s available have a very low minimum monthly payment, so most people can afford the monthly repayments even if their situations have recently changed.
 This is why we can put you in touch with companies which will offer you the cheapest IVA’s in the UK.

 - Be well established – We will not deal with any companies which lack experience or have not been established for a number of years.
 An IVA is a legally binding debt solution, the IVA proposal has to be perfect before it reaches you.
 This takes a lot of experiences and being a well established company goes hand in hand.